DolphinWorld/udacitySelfDrivingCourse/P4/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

+In the 4th and 5th code black, which is around "Undistort test images", I used the objpoints and imgpoints which were created in the above step, and call cv2.calibrateCamera, I got return values of cameraMatrix and distCoeffs which then be passed to cv2.undistort method to perform the undistortion

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![Undistorted Image][Undistorted]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of S channel in HLS color space and L channel in LUV color space to generate a binary image.
+In the 8th code section, method handleGradient.
+Here's an example of my output for this step.

-![alt text][image3]
+![Gradient Image][gradient]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.